boazbk/tcs/lec_08a_restricted_models.md

 >_"Happy families are all alike; every unhappy family is unhappy in its own way"_,  Leo Tolstoy (opening of the book "Anna Karenina").

-We have seen that a great many models of computation are _Turing equivalent_, including Turing machines,  NAND-TM/NAND-RAM programs,  standard programming languages such as C/Python/Javascript etc.., and other models such as the $\lambda$ calculus and even the game of life.
+We have seen that  many models of computation are _Turing equivalent_, including Turing machines,  NAND-TM/NAND-RAM programs,  standard programming languages such as C/Python/Javascript, as well as other models such as the $\lambda$ calculus and even the game of life.
 The flip side of this is that for all these models,  Rice's theorem ([rice-thm](){.ref}) holds as well, which means that any semantic property of programs in such a model is _uncomputable_.

 The uncomputability of halting and other semantic specification problems for Turing equivalent models motivates __restricted computational models__ that are __(a)__ powerful enough to capture a set of functions useful for certain applications but __(b)__ weak enough that we can still solve semantic specification problems on them.
 In this chapter we discuss several such examples.